ERA 4 Voice Leveler User Manual

 - AAX Native (64-bit) for Windows 7 (with SP1) or later

 Warning: There are just too many combinations of DAWs and plug-in formats out there, so there's always something we might have not tested.
-If you don't see your DAW above, you can always download the free, fully-functional 14-day trial and see if ERA Voice Leveler is supported for yourself.
-If you encounter any problems, let us know at firstname.lastname@example.org .
+If you don't see your DAW above, you can always download the free, fully-functional 14-day trial and see if ERA De-Clipper is supported for yourself.
+If you encounter any problem, contact us and we would be happy to help.

 Tip: You can double-click on the control to reset it to its default value.

 Tip: The Emphasis button has a led indicator next to the button name.
-This indicator informs you when Voice Leveler detects that your audio recording is not tonally balanced and will automatically process it to fix this.
+When Emphasis is enabled, the indicator will inform you when Voice Leveler detects that your audio recording is not tonally balanced and will automatically process it to fix this.

 Note that this gain is also bypassed when the ON/OFF switch is set to OFF.
 This is very helpful when comparing the original and the processed signals.